Video Game Accessibility through Shared Control for People with Upper-Limb Impairments: Results

 \subsubsection{Effect of the Software Copilot's Skills}

-One notable difference between the support provided by the human copilot and the software copilot is that the software copilot was trained to be highly performing (Section~\ref{ssec:apparatus}), while the human copilot was not an expert in the game.
-For example, the software copilot was noted to steer with higher precision (\ParticipantFifteen{}, \ParticipantSixteen{}).
-Another difference is that the copilot had access to the complete game state, beyond what a human copilot could see on the video feedback.
-Therefore, the software copilot would execute jumps to hit the ball even when outside the camera view (\ParticipantSeven{}, \ParticipantNine{}, \ParticipantSixteen{}).
-Finally, the software copilot could react to changes in the game state (including the pilot's actions) $15$ times per second (Section~\ref{ssec:apparatus}).
+\revisionCHI{One notable difference between the support provided by the human copilot and the software copilot is that the software copilot was trained to emulate a highly skilled player who makes use of advanced strategies and can finely control its \textit{game actions} (Section~\ref{ssec:apparatus}).
+In contrast, the human copilot was not an expert in the game.
+For example, the software copilot was noted to steer with higher precision (\ParticipantFifteen{}, \ParticipantSixteen{}).} \revisionCHI{Another difference is that the copilot had access to the complete game state, beyond what a human copilot could see on the video feedback.
+Therefore, the software copilot would execute jumps to hit the ball even when outside the camera view (\ParticipantSeven{}, \ParticipantNine{}, \ParticipantSixteen{}).} Finally, the software copilot could react to changes in the game state (including the pilot's actions) $15$ times per second (Section~\ref{ssec:apparatus}).
 This corresponds to a reaction time of $66.7ms$, which is lower than that of human players~\cite{dye2009increasing}.

 For participants with previous experience with similar video games, adaptation to the copilot’s actions was generally quick and coordination remained mostly smooth (\ParticipantTwo{}, \ParticipantSix{}, \ParticipantEight{}).
 Conversely, the software copilot's tactics sometimes resulted in unexplainable actions for a novice player, thus creating confusion (Section~\ref{ssec:confusion}) and hindering coordination (Section~\ref{sssec:gameplay_interventions-synergizing}).
-For these reasons, participants expressed further interest in expanding the \systemFullName{}'s capabilities by offering personalization mechanisms to better adapt to individual playing styles and preferences (\ParticipantTwo{}, \ParticipantEleven{}). \ParticipantFour{} envisioned a more sophisticated adaptive mechanism, drawing parallels to voice recognition systems that improve over time through exposure to individual users: \begin{displayquote}

-\ParticipantFour{}: \it It would be nice to have [a software copilot] that, as the user plays more and more the same video game, learns how to self-correct based on the errors that they usually make.
-Just like [the human copilot] did.
+For these reasons, participants expressed further interest in expanding the \systemFullName{}'s capabilities by offering personalization mechanisms to better adapt to individual playing styles and preferences (\ParticipantTwo{}, \ParticipantEleven{}). \ParticipantFour{} envisioned a more sophisticated adaptive mechanism, drawing parallels to voice recognition systems that improve over time through exposure to individual users: \begin{displayquote} \revisionCHI{ \ParticipantFour{}: \it It would be nice to have [a software copilot] that, as the user plays more and more the same video game, learns how to self-correct based on the errors that they usually make.
+Just like [the human copilot] did. } \end{displayquote}